 How to Channel Your Competitiveness So It Helps—Not Hurts—Your Dancing

 Ballet dancer Alina Taratorin has struggled to control her competitive nature for years.
-“When I was younger,” the 17-year-old Bayer Ballet Academy student says, “I would get so intimidated by the other dancers at competitions.
+“When I was younger,” the former Bayer Ballet Academy student says, “I would get so intimidated by the other dancers at competitions.
 If someone made a nasty face at me or did intimidating stretches, I would actually shake and fall onstage because of it.”
 Her desire to win was strong, but rather than channeling that desire in a productive way, she’d attack herself.
 “I tend to overanalyze everything,” she says.
 “I had to learn to control my own mind.”

 Focus on YOU